iron-software/IronWebScraper.Examples/tutorials/webscraping-in-c-sharp/README.md

     {
         public override void Init()
         {
-            throw new NotImplementedException("Initialization method not implemented.");
+            // Initialization logic will be defined here throw new NotImplementedException("Initialization not implemented yet.");
         }

         public override void Parse(Response response)
         {
-            throw new NotImplementedException("Parse method not implemented.");
+            // Logic to parse data from the response goes here throw new NotImplementedException("Parse method not implemented yet.");
         }
     }
 }